tango7nz/minecraft-server/README.md

 - Villager Death Messages
 - Confetti Creepers

+# Applying to join the servers

+The servers are protected by whitelists, so you can only join if approved.
+The idea is this a server for local Leeston players who know each other in real life, and we want to make sure it is a fun and safe place to play.

+Hugh is the admin.
+If any other parents who would like to help with administrative control / monitoring, please let me know (or if you want to play as well!!)

+Anyone who wants to play on the servers needs to email leestonmc@outlook.co.nz with the following details

+- Your minecraft name
+- Your real name
+- Your parent's name and email address

 # Connecting to the servers

 The address for both servers is minecraft.burns.kiwi, however to connect to the Anarchy Server you need to specify a port as well, using a colon (:) as a separator

 ### Server 1 - Peaceful
 minecraft.burns.kiwi

 ### Server 2 - Anarchy
 minecfraft.burns.kiwi:25555